 One of the most frequent phrases I heard from my parents in my childhood was: We can't afford that.
 Money was always tight, many things were not possible.
 Today, that motivates me to pursue ambitious goals and also to help others open doors that were closed to me myself.

 Since neither extraordinary promotion of my talents was possible for financial reasons and my family had no network, I had to work hard for many things myself.
-The only thing I could get away with was: A high quality in everything I tackled.
-Going the extra mile.
-Working harder than others.
+The only thing I could get away with was: Going the extra mile.
+However, quality does not mean perfectionism.
+I am far from being perfect and I also believe that perfectionism leads nowhere.